False killer whale: Human interaction

 The false killer whale is known to be much more adaptable in captivity than other dolphins, being easily trained and highly sociable with other species, and as such it has been kept in several public aquariums around the world, such as in Japan, the United States, the Netherlands, Hong Kong, and Australia.
 Individuals were mainly captured off California and Hawaii, and then in Japan and Taiwan after 1980.
 It has also been successfully bred in captivity.
-But Chester, an orphaned newborn who was stranded in Tofino on Vancouver Island in 2014 and rescued by Vancouver Aquarium, died from a bacterial erysipelas infection in 2017 at the age of three and a half.
-Being the fifth whale to die in the aquarium, Chester's death caused the Vancouver Park Board to ban the aquarium from acquiring more whales.
+Chester, an orphaned calf that had been stranded near Tofino in 2014 and rescued by Vancouver Aquarium, probably died from a bacterial erysipelas infection in 2017 at the age of approximately three and a half.

 The false killer has been known to approach and offer fish it has caught to humans diving or boating.
 It also takes fish off hooks, which sometimes leads to entanglement or swallowing the hook.
 Entanglement can cause drowning, loss of circulation to an appendage, or impede the animal's ability to hunt, and swallowing the hook can puncture the digestive tract or can become a blockage.
 In Hawaii, this is likely leading to the decline in local populations, reducing them by 75% from 1989 to 2009.
 The false killer is more susceptible to organochloride buildup than other dolphins, being higher up on the food chain, and stranded individuals around the world show higher levels than other dolphins.
 It has been known to ride the wakes of large boats, which could put it at risk of hitting the propeller.

-In a few Japanese villages, the false killer is killed in drive hunts using sound to herd individuals together and cause a mass stranding or corral them into nets before being killed.
+In a few Japanese villages, the false killer is killed in harpooning hunts and drive hunts using sound to herd individuals together and cause a mass stranding or corral them into nets before being killed.
+A total of 24 false killer whale were hunted in Japan from 2010 to 2023.